Nelson officials eye committee to decide confederate statue's fate

 “It’s been suggested by members of this board that removing the symbol of segregation would divide the good people of Nelson County and I would argue the very reason for constructing the monument was to remind a segment of our population they are not welcome,” county resident Louie Andrews said.

-The Rev. James Rose, pastor of Montreal Baptist Church in Shipman, reiterated his call to Nelson supervisors to remove the Confederate monument depicting the generic soldier Tuesday, the same stance he took in July when he formally requested the board consider removing and relocating the statue from courthouse grounds.
-He called it a "reminder of the old South."
+The Rev. James Rose, pastor of Montreal Baptist Church in Shipman, reiterated his call to Nelson supervisors to remove the monument depicting the generic soldier, the same stance he took in July when he formally requested the board consider removing and relocating the statue from courthouse grounds.
+He called it a “reminder of the old South.”

 During the evening meeting, Carlton Ballowe, of Faber, said with other problems currently facing the country, particularly those that are the result of the COVID-19 pandemic, he could not understand why there now would be a “sudden sense of urgency” to bring down the statue.
 Nelson resident Thomas Nelson said he believes it should stay, saying it is representative of the soldiers of the county who fought and died in the Civil War.